-First and foremost, Kings Bay Y at Windsor Terrace will be a loving and caring school that embraces all families in our community.
+First and foremost, Kings Bay Y at Windsor Terrace is a loving and caring school that embraces all families in our community.
 We encourage children to be curious; to be risk-taking, independent learners; to be creative and confident in their abilities; to treat each other with respect and compassion; to open their eyes to the many wonders of the world around them.
 We celebrate each child’s special light.
 We are a progressive school based on the Bank Street/Reggio Emilia philosophy.
 When you walk into our school, you will see children working in areas that they feel passionate about and which are relevant to them.
 They will be exploring and investigating materials using all five senses.
 Their art and other creative work will be as unique as they are.
 Kings Bay Y at Windsor Terrace should function as a microcosm of the larger world.
 Through their experiences here, children will be learning to work together, to cooperate and collaborate, to navigate the creative process, to persevere and to celebrate both the similarities and differences within their school community.

 2. What are the qualifications of your staff?

 Our lead teachers have master’s degrees in early childhood education and our assistant teachers are either en route to having their masters degrees or have extensive experience in early childhood education.
 They are dedicated professionals who know that early childhood education is the foundation upon which all other education is built.
 They know what makes young children “tick” and are committed to the idea of guiding each child through the individual process of discovery.
 They know that learning should be a gentle and joyous process that builds self-confidence and instills a lifelong curiosity to learn even more.

 4. How would you characterize the Jewish component?